 Our study presents one of the most comprehensive analyses of mtDNA structure and diversity of bottlenose dolphins to date in terms of sample size (586 individuals) and geographic sample coverage (19 populations) spanning 3 ocean basins.
-Our study includes and expands on the analysis of mtDNA by Natoli et al. (2004) by greatly increasing the sample size and geographic coverage for the
+Our study includes and expands on the analysis of mtDNA by Natoli et al. (2004) by greatly increasing the sample size and geographic coverage for the Pacific Ocean.
+The scope of the analyses allowed us to place the regional differences found among New Zealand coastal populations in a worldwide context.

 Table 6.
-Average net ( $d_a$ ; lower diagonal), gross ( $d{xy}$ ; upper diagonal) sequence divergence between populations and within population diversity ( $d_x$ and $d_y$ ; diagonal) among New Zealand (NZ), published inshore, offshore, and unknown ecotypes including standard errors (SEs)
+Average net (d_a ; lower diagonal), gross (d{xy} ; upper diagonal) sequence divergence between populations and within population diversity (d_x and d_y ; diagonal) among New Zealand (NZ), published inshore, offshore, and unknown ecotypes including standard errors (SEs)